 b: northwest coffee roaster notoriously fueled by good folks and Led Zeppelin

 Coava began in Matt Higgins North Portland garage in 2008.
 The veteran barista and roaster bootstrapped the company by repairing motorcycles.
-Having spent years in specialty coffee, Matt dreamed of starting his own company, where he could roast and prepare coffees that would be exciting for professional baristas and inviting to everyday drinkers.
+Having spent years in specialty coffee, Matt dreamed of starting his own company where he could roast and prepare coffees that would be exciting for professional baristas and inviting to everyday drinkers.
 Matt knew that in order to accomplish this goal, sourcing exceptional “coava” would have to be the bedrock upon which his entire company was built.

 So he studied agriculture, farm practices, and sustainable business.
 He sought farmers who were committed to producing quality crops, and focused his attention on under-sourced regions.
 His hard work and willingness to go above and beyond eventually earned him a reputation among coffee producers as a respectful, diligent, and honest person.
-Those early years were difficult but exciting, and laid the foundation for many of the longstanding partnerships Coava has with farmers to this day.
+Those early years were difficult, but exciting, and laid the foundation for many of the longstanding partnerships Coava has with farmers to this day.

 Coava is committed to long term, sustainable partnerships with coffee producers.
 As far as we’re concerned, obtaining high scoring green coffee is just the beginning.
 We are dedicated to a sourcing model that is not only good for farmers, but is good for the specialty coffee industry as a whole.
 Being socially responsible, honest, and investing in infrastructure allows us to get the same great coffees each year, to build trust between us and our producers, and to offer stability and security to the coffee producing communities we partner with.
 We recognize that it is the growers, not us, who determine a coffee's potential, and we are honored to work with producers who take such pride in their work.